 I have been working on Gadigal land (Sydney) since the early 2000s, I was born in Naarm (Melbourne) and I am of Scottish descent.
 I hold a Bachelor of Fine Art from UNSW and a Masters in Visual Art from University of Sydney.
-I am an Alumni of the Australia Council Arts Leaders Program (2016) and a founding member of artist collective Barbara Cleveland.

-I am currently a resident of the NSW Creative Industry Residency Program at the Powerhouse.
+My thesis explored the interconnections between performance and painting.
+In addition to my formal training, I was taught from a young age the craft of signwriting by my father whose occupation was a commercial artist for TV and theatre.
+I am an Alumni of the Australia Council Arts Leaders Program (2016) and currently artist in residence at the NSW Creative Industry Residency Program, Museum of Art & Applied Sciences, Ultimo.

 Most recently I have exhibited a commission In Memory at Bus Projects, Thinking Business at Goulburn Regional Art Gallery (touring nationally), Unfinished Business: Perspectives on art and feminism at the Australian Centre for Contemporary Art, MUMA’s Art You Can Wear project and created a collection for the NGV Design Store.
 My works are held in various collections including the ABC, Sheila Foundation, Artbank, Museum of Contemporary Art and the Art Gallery of NSW.